-- Idiopathic Villous Atrophy, a hereditary disease that particularly affects German Shepherds: The intestinal wall of affected dogs is underdeveloped, which prevents intestinal absorption of gas, thus that all gas produced in the gut has to leave the gut as excess gas - either through belching or farting.
+- Idiopathic Villous Atrophy, thought to be a hereditary defect that particularly affects German Shepherds: The intestinal wall of affected dogs is underdeveloped, which prevents intestinal absorption of gas, thus that all gas produced in the gut has to leave the gut as excess gas - either through belching or farting.

-- Inflammatory Bowel Disease, especially in the form that results from an overgrowth of intestinal bacteria (Lymphocytic-Plasmacytic Enterocolitis) particularly affects German Shepherds and can lead to flatulence (as well as to anemia, diarrhea, food malabsorption, weight loss, etc).
+- Inflammatory Bowel Disease in the form that results from an overgrowth of intestinal bacteria (Lymphocytic-Plasmacytic Enterocolitis) particularly affects German Shepherds and can lead to flatulence - as well as to anemia, diarrhea, food malabsorption, weight loss, etc.

 - Food allergies can cause chronic flatulence.

-- Diabetes Mellitus (Sugar Diabetes), a presumably hereditary disease that particularly affects German Shepherds: Inadequate production of insulin in the pancreas can cause flatulence (as well as a whole array of more commonly known ailments).
+- Diabetes Mellitus (Sugar Diabetes), thought to be a hereditary defect that particularly affects German Shepherds: Inadequate production of insulin in the pancreas can cause flatulence (as well as a whole array of more commonly known ailments).

-- Congenital Megaesophagus is a hereditary disease that particularly affects German Shepherds and other midsize and large dog breeds.
-It is a development disorder during puppyhood where the esophagus becomes obstructed, leading to difficulties eating solid foods.
-The repeated regurgitation and inhalation of food can lead to flatulence (among many other health consequences).
+- Congenital Megaesophagus, thought to be a hereditary defect that particularly affects German Shepherds and other midsize and large dog breeds.
+Thought to lead to a development disorder during puppyhood where the esophagus becomes obstructed, leading to difficulties eating solid foods.
+The repeated regurgitation and inhalation of food can lead to chronic flatulence, among many other health consequences.